 - Auditors: Auditing of compliance with anti-fraud policies and procedures should ideally be incorporated into the routine and random audits conducted by internal audit teams and the annual audits conducted by external auditors.
 This allows an organisation to gain insights into the level of compliance and effectiveness of the procedures to make improvements;

 - Robust transactions monitoring system: Ensure the transactions monitoring system is adequate given the available resources of an organisation.
 While it may be sufficient for small organisations to rely on their staff to manually check transactions, multi-national banks may spend billions of dollars on data mining and analytics packages to conduct their transactions monitoring.
 It is important to balance the costs against the risks faced by the business, size of the organisation, transaction volumes and the available resources;

 This article has highlighted some alerting facts and figures regarding fraud against businesses in a recent survey, in the hope to remind organisations that fraud risks are real and potential losses can be disastrous.
-A number of factors and potential controls that may be appropriate have also been outlined.
+Several factors and potential controls that may be appropriate have also been outlined.
 Thanks for taking the time to read this article.